 - Mix crushed pretzels, melted butter, and sugar in bowl.
 Press onto the bottom of a 9-inch pie plate.
 Place in the refrigerator.

-- Mix crushed strawberries, lime juice, and condensed milk in a bowl.
+- Mix crushed strawberries, lime juice, condensed milk, and optional tequila in a bowl.
 A wire whisk works well for mixing.